Zurc/angular-redux/steps.md

 }
 ```

-Now create your auxiliary functions ( showSearchBox and hideSearchBox ).
+Now we create auxiliary functions ( showSearchBox and hideSearchBox ).
-Here we recreate our state changing only that part that we need (searchBox)
+Here we recreate our state using pure functions, changing only that part of the state that we need (searchBox)

 ```
 function showSearchBox(state, action): IAppState {